Historic Manassas Farmers Market | Virginia

 Seasonal Highlights

-Vendors like Yankee Farms and Glascock Produce offer fresh, locally grown vegetables and fruit, with options for organic and pesticide-free selections.
+• Produce & Organics: Yankee Farms and Glascock Produce offer fresh, locally grown vegetables and fruits, including organic and pesticide-free options.

-While you browse the market, try homemade pastries from Douceur de France and grab a cup of fair-trade coffee from Nalla’s Brew.
+• Bakery & Coffee: Homemade pastries from Douceur de France and fair-trade coffee from Nalla’s Brew.

-Discover jewelry, paintings, and home goods made by local artisans.
-Regular vendors include Manassas Woodworks and Creative Mind Designs.
+• Handmade Crafts & Local Art: Jewelry, paintings, and home goods from vendors like Manassas Woodworks and Creative Mind Designs.

 Nearby Public Transit